 Financial Hardship Temporary Delay – If you are unable to make payments you might qualify for temporary delay on collections.
 Financial information statement is most likely required to prove this.

-If you think you may qualify for any of the above or would like to discuss your options please feel free to call my office at 855-TAX-FIXX (855-829-3499) and schedule a no charge consultation.
+If you think you may qualify for any of the above or would like to discuss your options please feel free to call our Michigan IRS tax resolution experts at 855-TAX-FIXX (855-829-3499) and schedule a no charge consultation.